-It provides a structured framework from which new knowledge can be gained through inferencing, allowing for the exploration and understanding of complex relationships within diverse datasets.
+Knowledge Graphs provide a structured framework from which new knowledge can be gained through inferencing, allowing for the exploration and understanding of complex relationships within diverse datasets.

-The goal in any form of marketing is one of communication: you want to communicate your information to the world.
-To connect with the right people at the right time and through the right channel, your content needs to be properly understood.
+The goal of any form of marketing is communication: you want to communicate your information to the world.
+Your content needs to be properly understood to connect with the right people at the right time and through the right channel.
+This is hard enough to do successfully between people, but it becomes even more difficult when machines become conduits for this information.

 Not only must we anticipate the needs and interests of our audience, but this information needs to be translated into a machine-readable, processable, and searchable format.